Level statistics of real eigenvalues in non-Hermitian systems: Random matrices

 For $X > Y$, the two eigenvalues are real.
-Thereby, $X$ and $Y$ in Eq.~(\ref{eigenvalue}) give a repulsive and attractive interaction between a pair of the two real eigenvalues on the real axis, respectively.
-An increase of $X$ ($Y$) will increase (decrease) a distance between the two eigenvalues along the real axis.
-The spacing distribution function of the two real eigenvalues is calculated for the small matrices in the five symmetry classes with $m > 0$ (see Appendix~\ref{B} for details).
-For small $s$, the real-eigenvalue spacing distribution is obtained as $p(s) \propto s$ in the four symmetry classes except for class AI + $\eta_+$ and $p(s) \propto -s\log s$ in class AI + $\eta_+$.
-Note that $p(s)$ from the small matrix analyses and that from large random matrices are not exactly the same, while they share the same asymptotic behavior for small $s$ for each of the five symmetry classes.
+Thereby, $X$ and $Y$ in Eq.~(\ref{eigenvalue}) respectively give a repulsive and attractive interaction between the pair of two real eigenvalues.
+The increase of $X$ ($Y$) increases (decreases) the distance between the two eigenvalues along the real axis.
+We analytically calculate the spacing distribution function of the two real eigenvalues for the small matrices in the five symmetry classes with $m > 0$ (see Appendix~\ref{B} for detailed derivations).
+For small $s$, the real-eigenvalue spacing distribution is obtained as